open2c/pairtools/README.md

     read ID, pair type, and .sam entries for each alignment);
     - print the .sam header as #-comment lines at the start of the file.

-- pairsam_sort: sort pairsam files (the lexicographic order for chromosomes, the numeric order for the positions, the lexicographic order for pair types).
+- sort: sort pairsam files (the lexicographic order for chromosomes, the numeric order for the positions, the lexicographic order for pair types).

-- pairsam_merge: merge sorted pairsam files
+- merge: merge sorted pairsam files
     - simple merge sort for pairsam entries;
-    - combine the #-comment sections from the beginning of each file.
-Report the sam header @SQ lines first, then other sam header lines, then non-sam comments;
+    - combine the pairs headers from all input files;
     - check that each pairsam file was mapped to the same reference genome index (by checking the identity of the @SQ sam header lines).

-- pairsam_select: select pairsam entries with specific field values
+- select: select pairsam entries with specific field values
-    - select pairsam entries with specific pair types, chromosomes or read IDs (allow matching to a wildcard/regexp/list).
+    - select pairsam entries according to the provided condition.
+A programmable interface allows for arbitrarily complex queries on specific pair types, chromosomes, positions, strands, read IDs (including matches to a wildcard/regexp/list).
     - optionally print the non-matching entries into a separate file.

-- pairsam_dedup: remove PCR duplicates from a sorted triu-flipped pairsam file
+- dedup: remove PCR duplicates from a sorted triu-flipped pairsam file
     - remove PCR duplicates by finding pairs of entries with both sides mapped to similar genomic locations (+/- N bp);
     - optionally output the PCR duplicate entries into a separate file.
     - NOTE: in order to remove all PCR duplicates, the input must contain \*all\* LL/CX read pairs from a single experimental replicate;

-- pairsam_maskasdup: mark all pairs in a pairsam as Hi-C duplicates
+- maskasdup: mark all pairs in a pairsam as Hi-C duplicates
     - change the field pair_type to DD;
     - change the pair_type tag (Yt:Z:) for all sam alignments;
     - set the PCR duplicate binary flag for all sam alignments (0x400).

-- pairsam_split: split a pairsam file into pairs and sam alignments.
+- split: split a pairsam file into pairs and sam alignments.

-- pairsam_get_header: print the header of a pairsam file

-- pairsam_skip_header: print the body of a pairsam file, skipping the header
+All pairsamtools properly manage file headers and keep track of the data processing history.

 ### example pipeline